widged/gb-elm-language/en/intro/03-static type.md

 #### -> "goes to" curried function

-The key to understanding type annotation in Elm is to acknowledge that at the heart of any functional programming language, we have functions that make and return functions.
+The key to understanding type annotation in Elm is to acknowledge that at the heart of any functional programming language, we have functions that can return functions.

 A special case is currying.
-A function can be called with a single argument and return a function that takes the remaining arguments.
-With that in mind, a type annotation like `repeatString: Int -> String -> String` can be understood as taking a first argument (`Int`) and returning a curried function that takes the remaining arguments (`String`).
-When all arguments have been taken, the result is returned (`String`).
+A function takes a single argument and returns a function that takes the next argument, etc. When all arguments have been taken, a result is computed and returned.

+`repeatString: Int -> String -> String
+-- takeQty qty = (\ text fn -> fn(qty))
+-- takeText txt = takeQty text String.repeat

 // type a-goes-to-b, goes to list of a, goes to list of b

 #### Parametrised types